Keyword Chef Review Summary;

 To put it simply, keyword research is the name given to the work involved around finding keyword ideas, or content ideas, using a variety of different 'seeds' to provide hundreds, or perhaps thousands of different phrases, words or variations based on that first single idea.

-For example, you may be a food writer, and you want to write a series of articles around cooking different style foods within an oven, but where would you start?
+For example, you may be a food writer, and you want to write a series of articles about cooking different styles of foods within an oven, but where would you start?

 There are hundreds of types of food, and many millions could be cooked in an oven, so you need to do keyword research to find what 'things' people are searching for.